 Start Betting on the Cincinnati Bengals Now

-The Bengals are in a tough spot heading into the 2019 season, however a new coach and a healthy AJ Green will certainly make them a team worth looking at for betting opportunities in 2019.
+The Bengals are in a tough spot heading into the 2019 season, however, a new coach and a healthy AJ Green will certainly make them a team worth looking at for betting opportunities.

 While sports betting is not currently legal in Ohio, there is hope that Senate Bill 111 will pass later this year which will make it legal to place sports bets in the state.